35 Types of Butterflies in Indiana

 16. Aphrodite Fritillary

 The Aphrodite Fritillary has a wingspan that can reach up to four inches.
-These types of butterflies in Indiana are a medium brown color with a distinctive orange-brown coloring on the underside of their wings.
+These butterflies in Indiana are a medium brown color with a distinctive orange-brown coloring on the underside of their wings.

 These butterflies can be found worldwide but are most commonly spotted in North America and southern Europe.